 Megumi: You didn't do your homework!

-- Ironic Name: The first syllable of Komori and Ootani's names mean "small" and "large" respectively, an irony that they point out when talking to each other for the first time.
+- Ironic Name: The first syllable of Shuri Komori and Kurou Ootani's family names mean "small" and "large" respectively, an irony that they point out when talking to each other for the first time.
 They jokingly refer to each other as Oomori and Kotani.

-- Lap Pillow: Ootani falls asleep on Komori's lap during the movie date that he and Komori were set up on.
+- Lap Pillow: Ootani falls asleep on Shuri's lap during the movie date that he and Shuri were set up on.

 - Mistaken for Gay: Ootani comes to the conclusion that Yamanaka has a crush on him when the latter invites him to see a romantic movie (Yamanaka was secretly trying to set him up with Komori).

-- Potty Emergency: Komori lets a few girls with this go in front of her to the one remaining stall... and Komori is afflicted with this afterward.
+- Potty Emergency: Shuri lets a few girls with this go in front of her to the one remaining stall... and Shuri is afflicted with this afterward.

 - Production Foreshadowing: The main cast of Ooyasan wa Shishunki! appear in the crowd when the fireworks are going off in episode 8.
 Their anime started the following season, which returns the favor in its seventh episode, when Shuri and co. appear in the crowd of students having soup.